syncfusion-content/uwp-docs/uwp/Domain-UpDown/Appearance-and-Styling.md

 ---
 layout: post
-title: Appearance and Styling in UWP Domain UpDown control | Syncfusion®
+title: Appearance and Styling in UWP SfDomainUpDown | Syncfusion®
-description: Learn here all about Appearance and Styling support in Syncfusion® UWP Domain UpDown (SfDomainUpDown) control and more.
+description: Learn how to customize the appearance and styling of the Syncfusion® UWP SfDomainUpDown control using properties like EnableSpinAnimation.
 platform: uwp
 control: SfDomainUpDown
 documentation: ug
 ---

-# Appearance and Styling in UWP Domain UpDown (SfDomainUpDown)
+# Appearance and Styling in UWP SfDomainUpDown

 ## Spin Animation